DDMAL/salami-data-public/readme.txt

-SALAMI Data Set version 1.0
+SALAMI Data Set version 1.1
-Released 16 February 2012
+Released 14 March 2012

 ~@@@@~

+Changes from version 1.0:
+-- 28 Isophonics annotation files added (SALAMI ID #1600-1654)
+-- additional metadata files with separate readme

+~@@@@~

-This data was released under a Creative Commons 0 license, effectively dedicating it to the public domain.
+This data is released under a Creative Commons 0 license, effectively dedicating it to the public domain.
 More information about this dedication and your rights, please see the details here: http://creativecommons.org/publicdomain/zero/1.0/ http://creativecommons.org/publicdomain/zero/1.0/legalcode